Expat Living In China

 This brief article will address a few of those considerations.

 Who Is Liable For Income Taxes In China

 In China, Chinese residents are subject to tax on both their “China-Source” income (income derived within China) and “Non-China Source” income (derived outside of China).

 Individuals that are classified as nonresidents are subject to tax on the “China-Source” income only.

 A tax resident of China includes the following individuals:

 - Individuals who have their domicile in China

 - Individuals who do not have their domicile in China, but reside within China for at least one full year (365 days during one calendar year).
-If you are temporarily absent outside of China (i.e. outside of China for no more than 30 days), these absences outside of a China are not excluded from the day count.
+If you are temporarily absent outside of China (i.e. outside of China for no more than 30 days), these absences outside of a China are not exempt from classification as day in China.